Tournament time is approaching, and MSU women’s soccer is running out of opportunities to qualify for the postseason.

 Northwestern has two conference wins while Indiana has one.
 A victory against either team would distance the Spartans from the lower tier of teams, but winning both would be most beneficial.

-MSU recently saw a three-game winning streak come to an end after a loss to Big Ten and national powerhouse Penn State , but head coach Tom Saxton expects his team to rebound.
+MSU recently saw a three-game winning streak come to an end after , but head coach Tom Saxton expects his team to rebound.

 “If anybody’s got their head down, we’ll be able to certainly get them on the right page,” Saxton said.
 “We’ve got three games to play, and I think they’re all very winnable games.
 We’ve been a good road team this year, and you know what, it’ll probably take at least two (wins). ...
 We’re not afraid of any game.”